Group Leader

 Bio

-We are interested in how plants resist disease, and in how resistance is overcome by pathogens.
 To suppress host defence, pathogens secrete effector proteins into plant cells or into their apoplastic spaces.
 How these effectors work, and the identity of their targets in the host, help us understand plant defence mechanisms.
+Plant immune receptors detect effectors, directly or indirectly and activate defence upon detection; we want to understand how they work.

-We work on the following problems.
+We work on the following problems:

 Job history